City Ground (Cambridge): Greyhound racing

-In 1984 planning permission was given for a £10 million redevelopment scheme for the ground.
-The pitch, greyhound track and stands were demolished and replaced by a three-storey block of research and development buildings with an underground car park and the football pitch was moved slightly north-west and turned 90 degrees.
+In 1984, planning permission was given for a £10 million redevelopment scheme for the ground.
+The pitch, greyhound track and stands were demolished and replaced by a three-storey block of research and development buildings with an underground car park, and the football pitch was moved north-west.
 The last meeting was held on 14 April 1984.

+and the last football match was a 2-2 draw between Cambridge City and Dunstable on Wednesday 25th April 1984 before a crowd of 179.